 Marcía Hopkins, MSW

-Marcía Hopkins joined Juvenile Law Center in October, 2016, and previously completed a one year graduate-level social work internship with our Youth Advocacy Programs in 2014-2015.
-Marcía facilitates Juvenile Law Center’s Youth Advocacy Programs: Youth Fostering Change, Juveniles for Justice, and the Youth Speakers Bureau.
+Marcía Hopkins joined Juvenile Law Center in October, 2016, and previously completed a one year graduate-level social work internship with our Youth Advocacy Program in 2014-2015.
+Marcía facilitates Juvenile Law Center’s Youth Advocacy Program: Youth Fostering Change, Juveniles for Justice, and the Youth Speakers Bureau.
 She also works closely with our attorneys on various policy-focused projects related to foster youth and transition-aged youth.

 Marcía earned her master’s degree in social work from Temple University.
 She graduated with honors from Indiana University of Pennsylvania with a bachelor’s degree in sociology.
 Prior to joining Juvenile Law Center, Marcia interned for Senator Robert Casey’s office, as part of the Congressional Coalition on Adoption Institute (CCAI).